riak/riak.github.io/docs/configuring/strong-consistency.md

 ### Fault Tolerance and Cluster Size

-From the standpoint of strongly consistent operations, larger clusters tend to be more fault tolerant.
+From the standpoint of strongly consistent operations, larger clusters tend to be more fault-tolerant.
 Spreading ensembles across more nodes will decrease the number of ensembles active on each node and thus decrease the number of quorums affected when a node goes down.

 Imagine a 3-node cluster in which all ensembles are N=3 ensembles.
 If two nodes go down, _all_ ensembles will lose quorum and will be unable